CSchoel/arbitrary-but-fixed/_posts/2022-01-21-headless-gui-github-actions.md

 ---
 layout: post
-title: How to run unit tests for GUIs on GitHub actions
+title: How to run headless unit tests for GUIs on GitHub actions
-description: >
-    Continuous integration servers are typically headless, meaning that they do not have a display attached.
-    If you try to run any program that creates a GUI, you will get errors such as Java's java.awt.HeadlessException.
+description: 'Continuous integration servers are typically headless, meaning that they do not have a display attached.
+If you try to run any program that creates a GUI, you will get errors such as Java''s java.awt.HeadlessException.
 This post tells you how to avoid that for Gradle tests with JUnit involving Java Swing applications in a GitHub actions workflow.

+  '
 tags:
 - headless
 - swing